-October 3, 1982: The day McEnroe and the United States got a brilliant victory in Davis Cup after an endless journey
+October 3, 1982: The day John McEnroe sealed a place in the Davis Cup final, after an endless journey and plane scare

-On this day, October 3, 1982, John McEnroe sealed the 5-0 win of the United States against Australia in the Davis Cup semi-finals, in Perth.
+On this day, October 3, 1982, John McEnroe sealed a 5-0 win for the United States against Australia in the Davis Cup semi-finals, in Perth.
 In the last match, McEnroe defeated John Alexander (6-4, 6-3).
-In fact, “Mac” and his double partner Peter Fleming actually experienced more difficulty traveling to Australia, surviving an airplane scare and considerable delay, than winning their matches.
+In fact, “Mac” and his double partner Peter Fleming actually experienced more difficulty travelling to Australia, surviving an airplane scare and considerable delay, than winning their matches.

 The guys involved

-John McEnroe, born in 1959, was world no.1 since August 1981, after he claimed his first Wimbledon crown, defeating the Swede legend Bjorn Borg in the final (4-6, 7-6, 7-6, 6-4).
+John McEnroe, born in 1959, had been world No 1 since August 1981 after he claimed his first Wimbledon crown, defeating the Swede legend Bjorn Borg in the final (4-6, 7-6, 7-6, 6-4).
 The lefty from New York had amazed the tennis world since his first steps on the tour, in 1977, when at the age of 17, showing up at Wimbledon as an amateur, he made his way out of the qualifications into the semi-finals.
-“Johnny Mac” was very talented, with his game being based on precision and touch on top of an iconic and lethal serve that he liked to follow at the net.
+“Johnny Mac” was very talented, with his game being based on precision and touch on top of an iconic and lethal serve that he liked to follow to the net.
 In 1979, he became the youngest ever US Open Champion, defeating Vitas Gerulaitis (7-5, 6-3, 6-3).
 He also made quite a sensation by edging Bjorn Borg (7-5, 4-6, 6-2, 7-6) to win the WTC Finals.

 In 1980, he played his most famous match in the Wimbledon final, where he lost in five sets against Borg, after winning an outstanding tiebreak in the fourth set (18-16).
-In September, he managed to defend his title at the US Open and revenge the Wimbledon loss, edging Borg in the final (7-6 6-1 6-7 5-7 6-4).
-In 1981, after his first triumph at the All England Club, McEnroe claimed the US Open crown for a third time, edging Bjorn Borg once again in what would later be remembered as the last appearance of the Swede in a Grand Slam tournament (4-6, 6-4, 6-2, 6-3).
+In September that year, he managed to defend his title at the US Open and avenge the Wimbledon loss, edging Borg in the final (7-6 6-1 6-7 5-7 6-4).
+In 1981, after his first triumph at the All England Club, McEnroe claimed the US Open crown for a third time, edging Borg once again in what would later be remembered as the last appearance of the Swede in a Grand Slam tournament (4-6, 6-4, 6-2, 6-3).
 In 1982, he lost in the final at Wimbledon against a reborn Jimmy Connors (3-6, 6-3, 6-7, 7-6, 6-4).
 John McEnroe was known for his shocking on-court behaviour in the well-mannered world of tennis.
-His constant quarreling with the officials made him famous in a gentlemen’s sport.
+His constant quarrelling with officials made him infamous in a gentlemen’s sport.

 Peter Fleming was born in 1951.
-Although he was a very good player in singles, having reached the eighth rank in the world and claimed three titles (including the 1979 Cincinnati Open, where he defeated Roscoe Tanner in the final, 6-4, 6-2), he was mostly known as a great doubles player.
-In October 1982, he had already accumulated 43 trophies, most of them partnering John McEnroe, with whom he had claimed four Grand Slam titles (Wimbledon and the US Open, in 1979 and 1981).
+Although he was a very good player in singles, having reached a career-high ranking of No 8 and claimed three titles (including the 1979 Cincinnati Open, where he defeated Roscoe Tanner in the final, 6-4, 6-2), he was mostly known as a great doubles player.
+In October 1982, he had already accumulated 43 trophies, most of them partnering McEnroe, with whom he had claimed four Grand Slam titles (Wimbledon and the US Open, in 1979 and 1981).
 In 1982, the pair finished runners-up at the All England Club, defeated by the Australians Peter McNamara and Paul McNamee.

 The Perth Entertainment Centre was an indoor arena and cinema complex in Perth, Western Australia, located in the city centre.
 The venue had a capacity of 8,000 spectators.

 In Autumn 1982, John McEnroe’s schedule was already extremely busy.
-The week after the US Open, where he had competed in singles (defeated in the semi-finals by Ivan Lendl, 6-4, 6-4, 7-6) and in doubles (reaching the quarterfinals with his usual partner, Peter Fleming), he was already playing one-night exhibitions against Guillermo Vilas in three different southern states (Oklahoma, Louisiana and Texas).
-Straight after, he flew to California, where he played a charity match at Stanford University as a warm-up to the San Francisco open, which he won, beating Jimmy Connors in the final (6-1, 6-3).
-The following day, McEnroe jumped on a plane, along with Peter Fleming, to travel to Perth, location of the Davis Cup semi-final between Australia and the United States.
+The week after the US Open, where he had competed in singles (defeated in the semi-finals by Ivan Lendl, 6-4, 6-4, 7-6) and in doubles (reaching the quarter-finals with his usual partner, Peter Fleming), he was already playing one-night exhibitions against Guillermo Vilas in three different southern states (Oklahoma, Louisiana and Texas).
+Straight after, he flew to California, where he played a charity match at Stanford University as a warm-up for the San Francisco Open, which he won, beating Jimmy Connors in the final (6-1, 6-3).
+The following day, McEnroe jumped on a plane, along with Fleming, to travel to Perth, location for the Davis Cup semi-final between Australia and the United States.

 The United States were already qualified for the final, but on Sunday, they played the last matches seriously, with McEnroe closing the tie by beating John Alexander (6-4, 6-3).